 The Stacks: The Searing Story of How Murder Stalked a Tiny New York Town

-For five long and very strange years, death haunted tiny Dryden, NY, a town near the Finger Lakes where a plague of car accidents, suicides, and even grisly murders involving two popular cheerleaders just kept mounting up.
+For 5 very strange years, death haunted this small town where a plague of car accidents, suicides, and grisly murders involving two popular cheerleaders just kept mounting up.

 At the end of Fargo, Frances McDormand’s police chief, Marge Gunderson, captures the psycho played by Peter Stormare.
 He’s in the backseat of her police cruiser and she talks to him as she drives.
 We see that she cannot fathom the evil she’s just seen.